palera1n/.github/profile/README.md

 palera1n is a tool that will generate patched boot files for you, letting you use apps like Pogo (to bootstrap your device with Procursus) and TrollStore on all versions.

-palera1n is a **developer jailbreak with no tweak injection**.
+palera1n is a **developer jailbreak**.
 Want to play around with palera1n?
 Check out the main repository [here](https://github.com/palera1n/palera1n).

 ---